-To modify the operation of the motherboard, jumpers can be used to choose settings.
-Jumpers create shorts between two pins and change the function of the connector.
+To modify the operation of the motherboard, jumpers can be used to choose between optional settings.
+Jumpers create shorts between two pins to change the function of the connector.
 Pin 1 is identified with a square.

 2-6 Changing the CPU Speed